Great River Hospice House

 Beautifully landscaped gardens and a serene lakeside setting help patients, families and visitors feel comfortable even before opening the door.
 Inside, a cascading waterfall brings elements of the outdoors inside.
 Open spaces with natural woodwork, skylights, mission-style furnishings and specially chosen artwork create a soothing atmosphere.

-Each patient and family suite has many comforts of home, including a fireplace, television, DVD player and private patio where patients and families can enjoy fresh air while watching geese around the lake.
+Each patient and family suite has many comforts of home, including a fireplace, television, DVD player and private patio where patients and families can enjoy fresh air.
+Most rooms have a lake view.

 What is available at Great River Hospice House?